remilabs/cpc-2025/roofunits/problem.md

 For degrees, round any floating point answers to the nearest tenth in your output

-For rise/run, truncate any floating point answers down to an integer
+For rise/run, truncate any floating point answers to an integer.

 ## Constraints